Direct Instruction: A Teacher's Guide to Explicit Teaching

 Schools implementing Direct Instruction educational interventions report measurable improvements in literacy, numeracy, and subject-specific skills.
 Research highlights its impact on schools by improving academic achievement, particularly in environments where learners need additional structure and repetition to succeed.

 Direct Instruction is grounded in five key philosophical principles that collectively guide how curricula are structured, how lessons are delivered, and how academic achievement is measured.
-The first principle stresses that every child can be taught, given well-organized lessons that build upon previous lesson content.
-Such a systematic approach not only fosters academic competence but also bolsters each student’s sense of self-efficacy.
+The first principle stresses that every child can be taught, given well-organised lessons that build upon previous lesson content.
+Such a systematic approach not only creates academic competence but also bolsters each student’s sense of self-efficacy.
 Second, it is maintained that with sufficient training and the right resources, every classroom teacher can be successful in delivering direct instruction curricula.
 This principle underlines the importance of professional development and highlights the impact of schools in establishing environments that support teachers in this endeavor.

 Finally, the fifth principle asserts that each aspect of instruction should be precisely controlled and monitored, ensuring that students thoroughly understand what is being taught.
-This rigorous level of attention diminishes confusion and enhances reinforcement of key concepts.
+This rigorous level of attentiondiminishes confusion and enhances reinforcement of key concepts.
 In practice, direct instruction curricula rely heavily on explicit teaching methods, frequent opportunities for students to respond, and immediate corrective feedback.
-Such structured approaches not only elevate academic outcomes but also demonstrate the potential for reducing differences in performance across diverse groups of learners.
+Such structured approaches not only improve academic outcomes but also demonstrate the potential for reducing differences in performance across diverse groups of learners.
 Consequently, Direct Instruction stands as a testament to how thoughtful, systematic pedagogy can cultivate equitable achievement levels for all students.
 In doing so, it bolsters not only academic skills, but lifelong confidence.

 Direct instruction has four main features that ensure that the students learn quickly and more effectively than any other teaching strategy available: